Relay

 $400,000

-Both companies take home the same amount of profit—$400,000—but are they equally profitable?
+Both companies take home the same profit—$400,000.
+But they're not equally profitable.

-Company B is more resilient to cost changes 💪🏻 when compared to Company A because of its higher profit margin.
-Even though prices increased by the same percentage for both companies, because Company B spends less on this expense, they are more profitable in this situation.
+Company B is more resilient to cost changes because of its higher profit margin.
+Even though prices increased by the same percentage for both companies, Company B spends less on this expense—so they stay more profitable.

 How to improve the profitability of your business

-If you’re a business owner, you care about your bottom line.
-Here are some tried and true tips on how to increase profitability for your company.
+If you're a business owner, you care about your bottom line.
+Here are some proven ways to increase profitability.

 Learn how to budget

-A well-planned business budget can help you forecast earnings and expenses, achieve financial goals, keep the right amount of cash on hand at all times, and keep your business profitable.
+A well-planned budget helps you forecast earnings and expenses, achieve financial goals, and maintain how much cash your business should keep on hand at all times.
+Budgeting keeps your business profitable by preventing overspending and helping you plan for slower months.

-Increasing revenue doesn't necessarily result in increased profitability.
-Operating costs, marketing costs, and the cost of raw materials can add up.
-Find efficiencies in your operations and learn to work smarter, not harder.
+Increasing revenue doesn't automatically boost profitability.
+Operating costs, marketing spend, and raw material expenses add up.
+Find efficiencies in your operations.
+Work smarter, not harder.

-For example, if you spend a lot of time managing accounts payable or payroll the traditional way, consider automating these processes to save time, money, and resources.
+If you spend a lot of time managing accounts payable or payroll manually, automate these processes.
+You'll save time, money, and resources.

 More about the author